shelbypalumbo/Algor-Rythm/README.md

 ## Work in Progress

-- Adding more algorithms
+- Continue adding more algorithms
-- Adding search and sorting functionality
+- Add search and sort functionality to search for keywords not the full algorithm titles
 - Contact page content
-- Back to top button component
-- Additional styling
+- Reverse order of mobile nav dropdown menu

 ### Programming Languages Used